unitaryfoundation/jeff/benchmarks/structured/iqft/README.md

 ## Constraints & Concerns

 - The OpenQASM 3.0 specification does not support dynamic qubit indexing, but it is still used in this benchmark for potential future compatibility.
-- The OpenQASM 3.0 specification does not support dynamic qubit indexing, but it is still used in this benchmark for potential future compatibility.